percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 depends on the cipher suite negotiated for SRTP using SDP Offer/Answer [@RFC3264] for the SRTP.

-SSRC: On the sender side, this field is the SSRC for this SRTP source.
+SSRC: On the sender side, this is the SSRC for this SRTP source.
 The length of this field is 32 bits.

-Rollover Counter (ROC): On the sender side, this field is set to the current value of the SRTP rollover counter in the SRTP context associated with the SSRC in the SRTP or SRTCP packet.
+Rollover Counter (ROC): On the sender side, this is set to the current value of the SRTP rollover counter in the SRTP/SRTCP context associated with the SSRC in the SRTP or SRTCP packet.
 The length of this field is 32 bits.

-Security Parameter Index (SPI): This field indicates the appropriate EKT Key and other parameters for the receiver to use when processing the packet.
+Security Parameter Index (SPI): This field indicates the appropriate EKTKey and other parameters for the receiver to use when processing the packet.
 The length of this field is 16 bits.
 The parameters identified by this field are:

 * The EKT cipher used to process the packet.

-* The EKT Key used to process the packet.
+* The EKTKey used to process the packet.

-* The SRTP Master Salt associated with any Master Key encrypted with this EKT Key.
-The Master Salt is communicated separately, via signaling, typically along with the EKTKey.
+* The SRTP Master Salt associated with any master key encrypted with this EKT Key.
+The master salt is communicated separately, via signaling, typically along with the EKTKey.

 Together, these data elements are called an EKT parameter set.
 Each distinct EKT parameter set that is used MUST be associated with a distinct SPI value to avoid ambiguity.

-EKTMsgLength: All EKT message other that ShortEKTField have a length as second from the last element.
-This is the length in octets of either the FullEKTField/ExtensionEKTField including this length field and the following message type.
+EKTMsgLength: All EKT messages types other than the ShortEKTField have a length as second from the last element.
+This is the length in octets of either the FullEKTField/ExtensionEKTField including this length field and the following EKT Message Type.

 Message Type: The last byte is used to indicate the type of the EKTField.
-This MUST be 2 in the FullEKTField format and 0 in ShortEKTField format.
+This MUST be 2 for the FullEKTField format and 0 in ShortEKTField format.
 Values less than 64 are mandatory to understand while other values are optional to understand.
 A receiver SHOULD discard the whole EKTField if it contains any message type value that